 9. Increase your retirement contributions

-One in four Americans believe they’ll retire later than expected as a direct result of the coronavirus pandemic, according to our survey mentioned earlier.
+According to the previously mentioned LendingTree survey from October 2020, 1 in 4 Americans believe they’ll retire later than expected as a direct result of the COVID-19 pandemic.
 But there’s still time to get your retirement savings on the right track so you aren’t left working well past the typical retirement age.

 Try upping your contributions in small increments, like 1% to 2% of your paycheck.
 If after a few months it doesn’t make a big difference in your monthly budget, then you can increase your contributions another 1% or 2%, until you can’t anymore.
-If you’re investing in a 401(k), the most you can contribute per year is $19,500 for workers under 50.
+If you’re investing in a 401(k), the most you can contribute in 2022 is $20,500 for workers under 50.
 The catch-up contribution limit for those 50 and over is $6,500.

 According to retirement plan provider T. Rowe Price, you should keep track of your retirement savings based on these milestones: